Lovejoy (band): 2023–2024: Wake Up & It's Over, and From Studio 4

-2025–present: One Simple Trick
+2025–present: One Simple Trick, and Second to One

 On 22 May 2025, the band teased the release of their debut album on YouTube.
-Prior to this, two songs from the album were played live: "Wasted Summer" on 18 August 2025, and "Foxholes" (Note: At the time titled "Fox Holes") on 27 August 2025, with the former not making it onto the album tracklist.
 On 20 June 2025, the band released "With Rob As My Witness", the first promotional single for their debut album.
 On 18 July 2025, Lovejoy posted on Instagram that their debut album, titled One Simple Trick, would be released on 3 October 2025, stating it "took four years of overthinking".
 The band also announced the "One Simple Tour" - a tour of the United States and Canada to pair with the albums release.
-On 15 August 2025, Lovejoy posted on Instagram that their second single of the upcoming album, "Pay & Display", would be released on 22 August 2025.
-A month later, on 15 September 2025, the band announced on social media that the third single, "Common Touch", would be released on 19 September 2025.
+They played two new songs live: "Wasted Summer" on 18 August 2025, and "Foxholes" on 27 August 2025, with the former not making it onto the album tracklist.
+Their second single of the upcoming album, "Pay & Display", was released on 22 August 2025.
+The third single, "Common Touch", was released on 19 September 2025.

-On 3 October 2025, Lovejoy released One Simple Trick worldwide on all platforms.
+On 3 October 2025, Lovejoy released One Simple Trick on all platforms.

+On 3 July 2026, Lovejoy released "Alphabet (Wasted Summer)" as a promotional single for their fourth EP.
+On 7 July 2026, Lovejoy posted on Instagram that the new EP would contain 3 new songs that were scrapped from One Simple Trick, and would be released on 31 July 2026.

 Musical style and influences

 Lovejoy's music has been described as indie rock and pop punk.
-Some of the band's influences include Los Campesinos!, The Strokes, Crywank, Arctic Monkeys, Bo Burnham, The Killers, and The Front Bottoms.
+Some of the band's influences include Los Campesinos!
+(Knee Deep At ATP remix was made as a thank you to them), The Strokes, Crywank, Arctic Monkeys, Bo Burnham, The Killers, and The Front Bottoms.
 In a 2023 interview with MTV, the band described their music as "Aromantic British Noises".

-In an impromptu Q&A on the Lovejoy Reddit page (r/lvjy), Gold stated that he was influenced by Brandon Flowers and The Killers while writing One Simple Trick.
+In an impromptu Q&A on the Lovejoy Reddit page, Gold stated that he was influenced by Brandon Flowers and The Killers while writing One Simple Trick.